jmgilman/std-book/src/getting_started/growing.md

 └───x86_64-linux: unknown
 ```

-This looks strange at first; what is under \__std?
+This looks strange at first; what is under `__std`?
 This attribute is generated
-by the grow functions and is referred to as the \_registry_.
-It houses a
+by the grow functions and is referred to as the _registry_.
+It houses a plethora
-plethora of information about our standardized environment, and you can inspect
+of information about our standardized environment, and you can inspect what's
-what's under here by running:
+under here by running:

 ```text
 nix eval --json .#__std | jq